jeffreyiacono/multisert/README.md

     L3 Cache:               3 MB
     Memory:                 4 GB

+All data was written to a mysql instance on localhost.

 ### Buffer Sizes

 Let's take a look at how buffer size comes into play.